When I started out, I often wondered how to increase productivity as a freelancer.

 Use tools and technology

-We live in a world where we have so many tool to increase productivity as a freelancer.
+We live in a world where we have so many tools to increase productivity as a freelancer.

 Make use of them.